 Climate control is a necessity in the modern age.
 Imagine how difficult it would be to complete everyday tasks or even to relax in your home if there were no heat in the middle of winter or no air conditioning on sweltering summer’s day.

-A ductless mini-split heating and cooling system lets you control your home’s comfort level while also reducing your energy use.
+A mini-split ductless heating and cooling system lets you control your home’s comfort level while also reducing your energy use.
 You can install a ductless mini-split system in one part of your home, such as an addition, or use the system throughout your house to control the temperature in each room.
 Since the system can heat or cool designated zones, you do not need to worry about cooling or heating areas you are not using.

 SMO Energy offers free in-home energy consultations to residents of Southern Maryland.
 If you are interested in installing a ductless mini-split system in your home or want to replace an existing system, learn more about how the systems work and the benefits of using one.
 Then, get in touch with us to schedule a consultation today.